napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 # What is napalm-logs

-*napalm-logs* is an open source software acting as a daemon listening for syslog messages from network systems and normalizes them in a vendor-agnostic shape.
-Unlike the rest of the libraries maintained by the NAPALM Automation community, *napalm-logs* does not connect to the device to retrieve information, but it continuously receives messages.
+*napalm-logs* is open source software acting as a daemon, which listens for syslog messages from network devices and normalizes them into a vendor-agnostic shape.
+Unlike the rest of the libraries maintained by the NAPALM automation community, *napalm-logs* does not connect to the device to retrieve information, but rather receives messages.

-The messages are received either directly from the network device, via UDP or TCP, or indirectly, using brokers such as [Kafka](https://kafka.apache.org/), [ZeroMQ](http://zeromq.org/), or different other external systems.
+The messages are received either directly from the network device, via UDP or TCP, or indirectly, using brokers such as [Kafka](https://kafka.apache.org/), [ZeroMQ](http://zeromq.org/), or other external systems.
 This is called the *listener* interface and it is pluggable, meaning that the user can easily extend its capabilities and facilitate the reception of the syslog messages from various different sources.